 Here’s Matt Cutts from Google explaining how this all works:

 Which factors affect SEO?

 Whether you are trying to learn more about SEO or want actual ranking techniques on how to improve your website’s SEO, there is a set of on-site and off-site factors that Google and other search engines favor when ranking every site.

-Even though there are more than 200 factors that affect your site rank, the good news is that anyone can improve their website by simply working on a handful of them.
+Even though there are more than 200 factors in the Google algorithm that affect how your site ranks, the good news is that anyone can improve their website by simply working on a handful of them.

 1. Domain Authority